Developing a Content Marketing Strategy

 Do I really need to create a content marketing strategy?

 Yes!
-As we’ve learned through our annual research, not only do you need a strategy, you also need to document it.
+As we’ve learned through our annual research, not only do you need a strategy, but you also need to document it.
 Those with a documented content marketing strategy:

 - Are far more likely to consider themselves effective at content marketing